-• Use FlashLock/UPK1 to unlock Erase/Write/Verify operations- Select this option to require UPK1 to erase, write, or verify the Fabric.
+- Use FlashLock/UPK1 to unlock Erase/Write/Verify operations- Select this option to require UPK1 to erase, write, or verify the Fabric. - Updates allowed using UEK1 or UEK2; FlashLock/UPK1 is not required for updates Encrypted update is allowed with either UEK1 or UEK2 (if enabled).